netdata/netdata/backends/opentsdb/README.md

 # OpenTSDB with HTTP

-Netdata can easily communicate with Open Time Series Database (OpenTSDB) using HTTP API.
+Netdata can easily communicate with OpenTSDB, a time series database (TSDB) implementation, using HTTP API.
 To enable this channel, set the following options in your
 `netdata.conf`:

 ```conf